|Early Spring Date:||April 23|

 Spring: American Redstarts are one of the most common warblers at Monticello Park, especially during the third week in May.
 Redstarts breed in the Washington metro area, but not at Monticello.
 They prefer to nest in deciduous and mixed woodlands, often near water.

 Where to See Them in the Park

 Redstarts move around quickly while feeding in bushes or low in trees, often hovering and spreading their tail.
 They frequently go into the stream, and some display "obsessive compulsive behavior" — after they come out of the stream and preen, they sometimes re-enter the stream and go through the entire process again.

 The adult male American Redstart is the blackest-looking warbler.
-He has orange markings, some of which are in the tail.
+He has orange markings, some of which are in the wings and tail.

 You also can see yellow on the underside of the female's tail.
 American Redstarts have one of the biggest differences in plumage between males and females of any warbler species who visits Monticello.
 Because the females look so different, they are sometimes called "yellowstarts".
 Young redstarts are also lumped into the yellowstart category.